UNICOLOR

 Eliot Allsop drawings are about the ability that people have to self-deception.
 The world around us is not always what it appears to be.
 The line between civilization and destruction is thin.
 With a sense of nostalgia, Allsop shows us a glimpse of the future.
 A future in which he looks back to the now.
 Eliot is fascinated by our infinite capacity to destroy ourselves with the world that we create.

-For Rick van Strien light in general and color in particular is a powerful phenomenon.
+Rick van Strien (1990), lives and works in Meppel, The Netherlands.
+Van Strien is guided by the gallery during Talenthub jump!
+For Rick light in general and color in particular is a powerful phenomenon.
 Color has a major influence on our collective behavior.
 Van Strien questions the complexity of the experience of thoughts and emotions.
 They are reduced to a certain purity through the experience of a color nuance.
-Rick is guided by the gallery during Talenthub jump!